rust-lang/rust/doc/tutorial/generic.md

 ## Generic datatypes

-Generic `type` and `tag` declarations follow the same pattern:
+Generic `type` and `enum` declarations follow the same pattern:

     type circular_buf<T> = {start: uint,
                             end: uint,
                             buf: [mutable T]};

-    tag option<T> { some(T); none; }
+    enum option<T> { some(T); none; }

 You can then declare a function to take a `circular_buf<u8>` or return an `option<str>`, or even an `option<T>` if the function itself is generic.

-The `option` type given above exists in the standard library as `std::option::t`, and is the way Rust programs express the thing that in C would be a nullable pointer.
+The `option` type given above exists in the core library as `option::t`, and is the way Rust programs express the thing that in C would be a nullable pointer.
 The nice part is that you have to explicitly unpack an `option` type, so accidental null pointer dereferences become impossible.